Compare theoretical and SymLab simulation results (generated by the Panel Flow add-on) of the pressure coefficient on a sphere.

 Plot Theoretical Values of Pressure Coefficient Versus theta

-Select the view-sim View Window.
-Drag the Scalar Fields->Theory tool from the Results tool palette and drop it onto the edge of the sphere highlighted in the diagram below.
+Select the View Window (view).
+Drag the Scalar Fields->Theory tool from the Results Tool Palette and drop it onto the edge of the sphere highlighted in the diagram below.

-Drag and drop the Scalar Fields->theta tool onto the background of the View Window and select X Axis to plot theta along the x-axis.
+Drag and drop the Scalar Fields->theta tool onto the background of the Plot Window and select X Axis to plot theta along the X-axis.

-To compare the pressure coefficient values from your SymLab simulation with the theoretical values, you need to plot both data sets on the same XY plot.
-To do this, you will first export the theoretical results, reload them into SymLab as imported data, and then plot them on the same XY plot as the SymLab simulation results.
+To compare the pressure coefficient values from your Caedium simulation with the theoretical values, you need to plot both data sets on the same XY plot.
+To do this, you will first export the theoretical results, reload them into Caedium as imported data, and then plot them on the same XY plot as the Caedium simulation results.

 Export the Theoretical Pressure Coefficient Data

-In the menubar, select File->Export....
+Select the File Toolbar and click the Export button .
 Select the location to save the theoretical plot data, specify a File name (sphere-cp-theory) and select Plot Series (*.csv) as the file type.
 Click Save to export the theoretical pressure coefficient data.

 Import the Theoretical Pressure Coefficient Data

-In the menubar, select File->Import....
+Select the File Toolbar and click the Import button .
 Select the location of the plot data you just saved.
 For the file type, select Plot Series (*.csv).
-Double-click on sphere-cp-theory.csv to import it into SymLab.
+Double-click on sphere-cp-theory.csv to import it into Caedium.

-Plot the Imported Data and the SymLab Simulation Data on the Same XY Plot
+Plot the Imported Data and the Caedium Simulation Data on the Same XY Plot

-Select the Pressure Coefficient Plot View Window.
-Drag and drop the Imported->sphere-cp-theory.csv tool onto the View Window and select Done to plot the theoretical data on the same XY plot as the simulation data.
+Select the Cp Plot Window.
+Drag and drop the Imported->sphere-cp-theory.csv tool onto the Plot Window and select Done to plot the theoretical data on the same XY plot as the simulation data.

-In the View Window, select the word next to the black symbol at the bottom of the window, and rename it to be Computation.
+In the Plot Window, select the black symbol in the Cp Plot Legend.
+In the Properties Panel, rename it to be Computation, and set the Symbol to None.

 Notice the good agreement between the computational and theoretical values of pressure coefficient.